 Swim with a Dolphin

-Paying a visit to Ocean World Adventure Park to participate in a dolphin encounter is a must while in Puerto Plata.
-Ocean World’s unique experiences allow you to swim with dolphins in shallow or deep water where you can touch, kiss, feed, and play with dolphins.
+A visit to Ocean World Adventure Park for a dolphin encounter is a must while in Puerto Plata.
+Ocean World’s unique experiences allow you to swim with dolphins in shallow or deep water.
+While swimming, you can touch, kiss, feed, and play with dolphins.

 Tour the Caribbean Reefs